Onzai

 Compose

-Pieces sit in the studio until they ask to be combined.
+Pieces sit in the studio until the formal relationship is right.
 A composition emerges slowly.
 Sometimes a single arrangement takes weeks.
-Nothing is forced into a form it does not want.
+Proportion is the question, and the question takes a while.

 III